Sheemzy/mini-minipic/doc/python_tools.md

-# Python tools (libminipic)
+# Python tools (`libminipic`)

 MiniPIC uses several tools gathered in the `libminipic` library.
-These tools are used for testing, validation, and plotting.
+These tools are used for full execution, validation, printing, verification, and plotting.

 Two commands and several scripts are available.